ENTR 497 - Internship Guidelines

 Eligibility and Credit Hours

-Students may take more than one internship while at Gonzaga, but a maximum of three credits of internship will count towards the requirements for the Entrepreneurial Leadership Concentration.
-Up to three additional credits can be counted towards the general electives for business students.
-Students in other majors should consult their advisors to determine whether the ENTR 497 or additional internship credits can be substituted for requirements in their major or minor.
+Students may take more than one internship while at Gonzaga, but a maximum of three credits of internship will count towards the requirements for the Entrepreneurial Leadership minor.
+ENTR 497 internship credits may also satisfy internship requirements for other majors or minors.
+Consult with your advisor to confirm.
 All internships, including those for zero-credit, are included on the transcript and indicate additional practical experience in the field of study.

 Finding an Internship